MGF (5mg)

 MGF Peptide and Brain Cells

-Several studies(12) were conducted on mice who were experimented on in order to increase the levels of MGF and thereby study the action of increased MGF concentration on their brain cells.
-One study included breeding of mice in order to constitutively overproduce MGF in the hippocampus area of the brain.
-Hippocampus is primarily responsible for regulating the neurogenesis phenomenon in the body.
-This overproduction of MGF appeared to result in high concentrations of BrdU, which is a biological marker representative of proliferative actions in the body.
+A notable study (13) was conducted on a murine model to study the action of increased MGF concentration on brain cells.
+One study included breeding mice to constitutively overproduce MGF in the hippocampus area of the brain.
+The hippocampus is primarily responsible for regulating the neurogenesis phenomenon in the organism.
+This overproduction of MGF appeared to result in high concentrations of BrdU, a biological marker representative of proliferative actions in the organism.
+More specifically, the mice were bred for conditional MGF production at 1, 3, and 12 months old.
+Behavioral analysis and biological responses were examined after 2 years.
+These mice were reported to exhibit elevated levels of BrdU and neurogenesis.

 MGF peptide is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.